NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 ## Changelog

+#### 2.x.x.x - Work In Progress & To Be Released

+- Added sorting to the online spawnsets list.
+- Added "Select all" and "Deselect all" buttons to the arena editor.
+- Fixed tile elements not updating colors after rounding or randomizing.
+- Minor layout improvements.

 #### 2.0.0.0 - June 29, 2019

 Devil Daggers Survival Editor 2 is a complete rewrite and redesign of the entire application.